-- 1.1 Existing fire and/or EMS companies/departments desiring to establish additional station(s) within the State of Delaware shall immediately advise the State Fire Prevention Commission of their intent by letter. - 1.2 The Commission shall, upon receipt of the notification, send a copy of these regulations to the fire and/ or EMS companies/departments.
+- 1.1 Existing fire and/or EMS fire/EMS companies/departments desiring to establish additional station(s) station or stations within the State of Delaware shall immediately advise the State Fire Prevention Commission of their intent by letter. - 1.2 The Commission shall, upon receipt of the notification, send a copy of these regulations to the fire and/or EMS fire/EMS companies/departments.
 The Commission shall notify the parties in writing of the date and time to appear before the Commission.
-The company/department making the request will be required to appear before the Commission to make a brief presentation and answer questions concerning the proposed additional station(s).
-Bordering companies/departments may send a written response or a written request to appear before the Commission at the scheduled hearing. - 1.3 It is necessary for the fire and/or EMS company/department desiring the additional station to follow certain steps to comply with these regulations.
-The steps to be followed are: - 1.3.1 Compliance with Section 2.0 Authorization of additional station(s). - 1.3.2 Compliance with Section 3.0 Fire station construction and submittal of plans. - 1.3.3 Communications and alarm receiving and alerting equipment. - 1.3.4 Equipment - 1.3.5 Waivers/Exemptions.

-1.4 Temporary/emergency fire and/or EMS station.
-The Commission may waive the procedures set forth herein whenever it determines that the health and safety of the public or the good of the fire and/or EMS service in general requires such a waiver.
+The company/department making the request will be required to appear before the Commission to make a brief presentation and answer questions concerning the proposed additional station(s) station or stations.
+Bordering companies/departments may send a written response or a written request to appear before the Commission at the scheduled hearing. - 1.3 It is necessary for the fire and/or EMS fire/EMS company/department desiring the additional station to follow certain steps to comply with these regulations.
+The steps to be followed are: - 1.3.1 Compliance with Section 2.0 Authorization of additional station(s) of Chapter 4 of this regulation Authorization of substation or additional station. - 1.3.2 Compliance with Section 3.0 Fire station construction and submittal of plans of Chapter 4 of this regulation Fire/EMS station construction and submittal of plans. - 1.3.3 Communications and alarm receiving and alerting equipment. - 1.3.4 Equipment - 1.3.5 Waivers/Exemptions. - 1.4 Temporary/emergency fire and/or EMS fire/EMS station.
+The Commission may waive the procedures set forth herein whenever it determines that the health and safety of the public or the good of the fire and/or EMS fire/EMS service in general requires such a waiver.

-2.0 Authorization of substation and/or additional station
+2.0 Authorization of substation and/or or additional station

-- 2.1 The Commission shall determine whether any new substation and/or additional station shall be authorized in any part of the State.
-In making such determination, the Commission shall consider among things the ability, financial or otherwise, of the company/department seeking authorization to maintain an effective fire and/or EMS company and fire and/or EMS protection needs of the area involved. - 2.2 The location of the additional fire and/or EMS station(s) shall be within the requesting company/ department's district boundaries.
-The location shall be selected, taking into account the location of high life hazards, concentrations of values, topographical conditions, bridges, man-made barriers such as railways or limited access highways, the locations of neighboring fire and/or EMS stations and the availability of department members. - 2.3 A certified plot plan showing the proposed location of the station shall be submitted to the Commission. - 2.4 Neighboring fire and/or EMS companies/departments may join together to combine resources for an additional station(s) provided all parties appear before the Commission in support of the request.
+- 2.1 The Commission shall determine whether any new substation and/or or additional station shall be authorized in any part of the State.
+In making such determination, the Commission shall consider among things the ability, financial or otherwise, of the company/department seeking authorization to maintain an effective fire and/or EMS fire/EMS company and fire and/or EMS fire/EMS protection needs of the area involved. - 2.2 The location of the additional fire and/or EMS station(s) fire/EMS station or stations shall be within the requesting company/department's district boundaries.
+The location shall be selected, taking into account the location of high life hazards, concentrations of values, topographical conditions, bridges, man-made barriers such as railways or limited access highways, the locations of neighboring fire and/or EMS fire/EMS stations and the availability of department members. - 2.3 A certified plot plan showing the proposed location of the station shall be submitted to the Commission. - 2.4 Neighboring fire and/or EMS fire/EMS companies/departments may join together to combine resources for an additional station(s) station or stations provided all parties appear before the Commission in support of the request.